 Dont fight the wobbles and slow down when it happens.
 Try not to stiffen when it happens.

 First few km:

-Found it way easier to ride then expected.
-Dismounting is nerve racking since you need to jump off with both feet.
-It is always a successful way to dismount but that one time you step off with one foot you are doing a hard split.
+Found it way easier to ride than expected.
+Dismounting is nerve-racking since jumping off with both feet easiest way to get off the board.
+It is always a successful way to dismount.
+That one time you try to step off with one foot you are doing a hard split.